hashicorp/terraform-website/content/source/docs/github-actions/configuration/index.html.md

 ## Inputs

 Inputs configure Terraform GitHub Actions to perform different actions.
+Input values can be specified using the `with` attribute.

 * `tf_actions_version` - (Required) The Terraform version to install and execute.
 * `tf_actions_subcommand` - (Required) The Terraform subcommand to execute.
 Valid values are `fmt`, `init`, `validate`, `plan`, and `apply`.